Empty Tomb Rolls are delicious treats with soft dough and sweet, cinnamon marshmallows that melt into an “empty tomb” when baked.

 Ingredients

-• ยฝ cup white granulated sugar
+• 1/2 cup granulated sugar

 • 1 tablespoon ground cinnamon

-• 6 tablespoons unsalted butter, melted
+• 6 tablespoons unsalted butter melted

-• 8 large marshmallows (Note 2)
+• 8 large marshmallows see note 2

 Instructions

-• PREP CONT.: In a small bowl, whisk together the sugar and cinnamon.
+• In a small bowl, whisk together the sugar and cinnamon.
 In a microwave-safe bowl, add the butter and melt.
 Unwrap the crescent rolls from the package and separate them into individual rolls.

-• MARSHMALLOW: Use a toothpick to skewer the marshmallow and dip it in melted butter.
+• Use a toothpick to skewer the marshmallow and dip it in melted butter.
 Shake off the excess.
 Transfer dipped marshmallows into the cinnamon-sugar mix and turn to fully coat in sugar.
 Shake off excess.

-• WRAP MARSHMALLOW: Place the marshmallow on the largest part of the crescent roll and wrap the dough to coat the marshmallow.
+• Place the marshmallow on the largest part of the crescent roll and wrap the dough to coat the marshmallow.
 Take your time, making sure each marshmallow is fully coated in the dough and sealed as well as you can.

-• BAKE: Bake for 10-15 minutes and remove from the oven; let slightly cool before using a fork to coax them out of the tin and onto plates.
+• Bake for 10–15 minutes and remove from the oven; let slightly cool before using a fork to coax them out of the tin and onto plates.
 These goodies are best enjoyed hot right out of the oven!

-• SYMBOLISM: If you'd like to share symbolism alongside making these rolls:
+• Symbolism: If you’d like to share symbolism alongside making these rolls:

 Empty Tomb Rolls are not only absolutely delicious, but they also serve as a creative representation of the story recounted in Matthew 27–28, Mark 15–16, Luke 23–24, and John 19–20.
 These four accounts, while varying slightly, share the same core narrative of Jesus' death, burial, and resurrection.